(519) 621-2111 | 725 Coronation Blvd Suite B1 & B2, Cambridge, ON | Mon–Wed 9–5 · Thu 11–7 · Fri 9–4 · Sat 9–3 (2×/mo)

 Dental bridges at Riverfront Dental are provided by experienced general dentists who focus on personalized care.

-Dr. Beaucage earned her Honours Bachelor of Science at the University of Waterloo.
-She completed her PhD and Doctor of Dental Surgery degree at Western University’s Schulich School of Medicine and Dentistry.
-She values clear communication and evidence-based care.
+Dr. Beaucage completed her Honours Bachelor of Science at the University of Waterloo.
+She earned both her PhD and Doctor of Dental Surgery degree from Western University's Schulich School of Medicine and Dentistry.
+She values careful planning and patient education.

-Dr. Lalji earned his Bachelor of Health Sciences from McMaster University before completing his Doctor of Dental Surgery degree at Western University.
-He focuses on patient comfort and education.
+Dr. Lalji earned his Bachelor of Health Sciences at McMaster University before completing his Doctor of Dental Surgery degree at Western University.
+He focuses on helping patients feel informed and comfortable throughout treatment.

-Both dentists are general practitioners.
-Since establishing Riverfront Dental in 2018, they have proudly served families throughout Cambridge with thoughtful and attentive care.
+All three dentists are general practitioners.
+Since 2018, the Riverfront Dental team has proudly served families throughout Cambridge with thoughtful and attentive care.

 Why Choose Riverfront Dental for Dental Bridges?